EricsonWillians/pyscore/docs/ARCHITECTURE.md

 ## Architecture Overview

-The **pyscore** architecture is modular, robust, and flexible, designed specifically to integrate smoothly into various Python-based applications, including traditional games and modern web applications.
+The **pyscored** architecture is modular, robust, and flexible, designed specifically to integrate smoothly into various Python-based applications, including traditional games and modern web applications.
 Below, each key component is explained in detail to provide a clear understanding of how the system is structured and operates.

 ---